dohliam/dropin-minimal-css/README.md

 # Modular switcher for previewing drop-in minimal CSS frameworks

-This is a quick CSS switcher to allow for previewing some of the many minimal CSS-only frameworks out there.
+This is a quick drop-in CSS switcher to allow for previewing some of the many minimal CSS-only frameworks that are available.
 See the [demo](https://dohliam.github.io/dropin-minimal-css) or [drop the switcher](#Usage) into your own page to see how [different frameworks](#list-of-frameworks) would look together with your content.

-This project only includes "drop-in" minimal frameworks, in other words, boilerplate frameworks that require no adjustment of the corresponding HTML and can be simply dropped into the project to provide a starting point for further design.
+This project only includes _minimal_ frameworks, in other words, boilerplate frameworks that require no adjustment of the corresponding HTML and can be simply dropped into the project to provide a starting point for further design.
 No additional javascript, compiling, pre-processors, or fiddling with classes should be required for these to look good and be responsive.

 ## Usage

-The switcher is fully modular, so you can easily drop it into your own pages to quickly preview the effect of using different CSS frameworks.
-You can even add your own frameworks to the list and use the dropdown menu to switch between them.

-To use the CSS switcher, just clone or download the project and then drop your html file into the main project folder (you can replace `index.html` if you want, since it's just a demo page).
+To use the CSS switcher, just add the following line anywhere within the body tag on your page:

-Then it's just a matter of adding the following line at the end of the document, before the closing `</body>` tag:

         <script src="switcher.js" type="text/javascript"></script>

 That's it!
 You should now be able to cycle through the different frameworks by choosing them from the dropdown at the top of the page.

-## Custom frameworks
+## Adding frameworks

-You can easily add your own frameworks to the dropdown, or replace the default ones entirely.
-Just copy the minified css file for each framework into the `vendor` directory and add the framework names to the list at the top of `switcher.js`, separated by commas.
-They will be automatically pulled into the switcher dropdown and loaded when you select them.
+If you know of a minimal framework that hasn't been included here, by all means create an [issue](https://github.com/dohliam/dropin-minimal-css/issues) or [pull request](https://github.com/dohliam/dropin-minimal-css/pulls) so that we can add it to the list!

 ## List of frameworks